 Ensure Engagement and Communication with Shareholders.

-According to this section, the Company has been complying with the good corporate governance principles for listed companies under the section of the rights of shareholders which are in accordancewith the following principle:
+According to this section, the Company has been complying with the good corporate governance principles for listed companies under the section of the rights of shareholders which are in accordance with the following principles:

 8.1 The Fundamental Right of Shareholders